coffee2code/one-click-close-comments/readme.txt

 Tested up to: 5.1
 Stable tag: 2.5

-Conveniently close or open comments for a post or page with one click.
+Conveniently close or open comments for a post or page with one click from the admin listing of posts.

 == Description ==